I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal-_d3dhal_dp2stateset.md

 </tr>
 </table>

 ## Remarks
-        See <a href="https://msdn.microsoft.com/276d3cdb-34bf-49e8-aae5-94315746c5ff">Accelerated State Management</a> in the Graphics Design Guide for more information about the use of this structure in state block management.</p>
+See <a href="https://msdn.microsoft.com/276d3cdb-34bf-49e8-aae5-94315746c5ff">Accelerated State Management</a> in the Graphics Design Guide for more information about the use of this structure in state block management.

 ## Requirements
 | &nbsp; | &nbsp; |